The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Introduction

 This paper also serves as a case study for the analysis of pattern formation in systems of ODEs in a manner similar to Turing's original work.
 This is valuable because often we are interested in models with finite values of \(N\) which may significantly deviate from the dynamics of large \(N\) PDE limits.
+While much closer to the finite \(N\) behavior, the limiting ODE behavior still fails to capture some detail about the precise onset of instability, even when considering \(N=100\).
+The main results in this paper do require that \(N\) be larger than some critical value, but this is not generally so large as to be unrealistic.
 In fact, model \eqref{1D ODE} demonstrates pattern formation for parameters as small as \(N=6\) and \(h=3\).
-This type of minimal parameter bound can only be found by analyzing all values of \(N\) and \(h\) on the ODE system directly.
+So, any zebrafish which has developed enough to be studied is well past the minimum size for this model to allow stripes to form.
+This type of minimal parameter bound can only be found by analyzing all values of \(N\) and \(h\) on the ODE system directly and would be lost in a continuum limit approach.

 The results indicate that many of the zebrafish stripe formation trends observed in nature can be explained by signaling between melanophores and distant neighbors.
-In particular, the width of stripes relative to projection length and minimum typical projection length in the model are the similar to those observed in nature.
+In particular, the width of stripes relative to projection length and minimum typical projection length in the model are similar to those observed in nature.
 More generally, this suggests that distant neighbor signaling is a viable mechanism for pattern formation.
-It also indicates that lattice-based models are capable of accurately describing pattern formation in species where pigment cells are relatively immobile.
+It also indicates that lattice-based models are capable of accurately describing pattern formation in scenarios where pigment cell movement is believed to be non-critical in the formation of patterns.